roshiro/cdn/README.md

-cdn
+CDN for frontendjournal.com
 ===

-Repo to work as a CDN for http://frontendjournal.com
+Repo to work as a CDN for [frontendjournal blog](http://frontendjournal.com)

+All files reside in gh-pages branch and are accessible through http://roshiro.github.io/cdn/